Tom Robertson Therapy

 Back to Top

-CDs plus instructions for use are available for a variety of topics including stress and anxiety, confidence building, stopping smoking and losing weight and more.
-They are also currently available as Apps for Android Devices.
+Audio tracks and CDs plus instructions for use are available for a variety of topics including stress and anxiety, confidence building, stopping smoking and losing weight and more.
+A few are currently available on Apps for Android Devices.
 Tracks can also be made specific to your personal requirements.
-Until the website is updated with the online 'Shop', please contact me directly if you wish to purchase them, or have a special track made, tailored to your requirements.
+Please contact me directly if you wish to purchase them, or have a special track made, tailored to your requirements.

 Back to Top

-10. How do you protect my Personal Details and Data
+10. How do you protect my details and data - Privacy Policy

 The way your personal details and data is managed is covered in my Privacy Policy described below.